Windows 10 vs. Windows 8 (or 8.1) vs. Windows 7

 1st was Windows 8.1 which returned a Start button, but not a Start menu behind it; it took you back to the Metro screen.
 Right clicking on the Start button opened a menu of some useful system utilities.
 There were some other tweaks to make things more logical, but basically, the improvement was small.
 Windows 8.1 was a completely new installation, not just an update

 And Windows 7?
-If you are buying a new computer, go ahead and get Windows 10 (as long as there are no incompatibilities with specialized software you run).
+If you are buying a new computer, it will come with Windows 10 and this is the best choice as long as there are no incompatibilities with specialized software you run.
 Windows 7 is still worthy and can still be gotten.
 The biggest downside, is that Windows 7 is scheduled for end-of-support (think what happened to XP) in early 2020.
-This still gives you 4 years, but not so much for a new computer.
-You should think about taking advantage of the free upgrade (available until July 2016), but hold off for a while.
+This still gives you less than 3 years, but not so much for a new computer.